 On the way: Further north you're heading to the Kunene River.
 Long dusty roads get you to this enviable oasis.
 Welcome to Epupa Falls.

 When you're there: Explore the banks of the river.
 Hike.
 Meet local Himba people at their authentic villages.
-Birding is great along the river.
-Go on a scenic drive.
+Birding is great along the river and go on a scenic drive.
 Sundowners on the waters edge offer something different than those you've experienced in the desert or on the coast thus far.

 Omarunga Epupa-Falls Camp